AndersonYangOh/cws/README.md

 ## Chinese Word Segmentation Using Neural Architectures

-This is a Tensorflow implementation of the named eneity recognition model described in the [paper] (https://arxiv.org/abs/1603.01360).
+This is a Tensorflow implementation of the named entity recognition model described in this [paper] (https://arxiv.org/abs/1603.01360).
 The original Theano implementation could be found [here] (https://github.com/glample/tagger)
 .

 ### Model